TiloRC/reddit_post_tracker/README.md

 # Reddit Post Tracker (WIP)
-This is a reddit bot that tracks the growth of reddit upvote counts over time.
-I'm building it to collect data for a blog post I'm writing about how reddit posts grow over time.
+This bot tracks the growth of post upvote counts, hot rankings, and comments over time using PRAW.
+I'm building it to collect data for a blog post I'm writing.

 ## How to Get Started

 You'll need to have a reddit developer acount and authentication information to run this code.
-I'll be assuming you already went through the process of setting that up (it's completely free).
+If you don't already have such an account you can follow [this](https://towardsdatascience.com/how-to-use-the-reddit-api-in-python-5e05ddfd1e5c) guide  (it's completely free).
 After cloning this repository, create a new file called "authentication.py" and add your authentication information to the file.
 It should look something like this:

 ```
 import praw